-Due to COVID-19’s impact on my college or university, some of my classes this term will be graded pass/fail or credit/no credit.
+Due to COVID-19’s impact on my college or university, some of my classes were graded pass/fail or credit/no credit.
 Will this affect my application?

 Faculty and admissions committees are aware of the disruptions impacting not just academic coursework and grading systems, but also research, travel, internships, employment, and many other activities.
 UChicago will evaluate applicants with this in mind.
 Given the widespread nature of these changes to grading and other impacts, we believe that it is likely that this will have affected a large proportion of applicants, and will not be unique to only a few individuals.

 My application process has been affected by COVID-19.
 How can I let the university know?